-Select either 2.4 GHz or 5 GHz from the drop-down
+Wireless Band: Select either 2.4 GHz or 5 GHz from the drop-down menu.

-menu.

-Mode: WDS with AP mode is selected from the drop-
+Mode: Select WDS with AP mode from the drop-down menu.

-down menu.

-Network Name | Service Set Identifier (SSID) is the name designated (SSID): for a specific wireless local area network (WLAN).
+Network Name Service Set Identifier (SSID) is the name designated for a characters and is case-sensitive.

+(SSID): specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
-The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.
+The SSID can easily be changed to connect to an existing wireless network or to establish a new wireless network.
+The SSID can be up to 32 broadcasts the SSID across the network, thus making it visible to all network users.

-SSID Visibility:

-Enable or Disable SSID visibility.
-Enabling this
+SSID Visibility: Enable or Disable SSID visibility.
+Enabling this feature